deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/postgres/parameters-configuration-optimization.md

 #### work_mem

 This configuration is used for complex sorting.
 If you have to do complex sorting then increase the value ofwork_memfor good results.
 In-memory sorts are much faster than sorts spilling to disk.
 Setting a very high value can cause a memory bottleneck for your deployment environment because this parameter is per user sort operation.
-Therefore, if you have many users trying to execute sort operations, then the system will allocatework_mem*totalsortoperationsfor all users.
+Therefore, if you have many users trying to execute sort operations, then the system will allocatework_mem *totalsortoperations* for all users.
 Setting this parameter globally can cause very high memory usage.
 So it is highly recommended to modify this at the session level.

 #### maintenance_work_mem